 Stop and Think.
 Social Media Is Not a Strategic Plan

-Now, we are witnessing the movement from standard, static websites to the much more dynamic world of online reviews and social media.
+Now we are witnessing the movement from standard, static websites to the much more dynamic world of online reviews and social media.
 We are interacting with our customers and stakeholders in real-time, which requires us to be more nimble than ever before.
-Again, there is much speculation as to where this will lead.
+Again, there’s much speculation as to where this will lead.
 If only I had a crystal ball.

 Social media is a tool.
-It is a wonderful and exciting tool that allows us to be where our business connections are in real-time.
+It’s a wonderful and exciting tool that allows us to be where our business connections are in real-time.
 Whether we are reaching out to customers, partners or industry influencers, social media gives us access to people in a way we have never experienced before.

-- What are your overall strategic goals and objectives and how can social media be leveraged to help you achieve them?
+- What are your overall strategic goals and objectives and how can social media help you achieve them?

 - Which social channels are best suited for your target market?